 Andrew joins us with an impressive track record of involvement in organisations that use sport for social good to support children and young people at risk of entering the criminal justice system.

 As Founder and CEO of one of the first community interest companies in the UK, CHILD UK he led the organisation for 12 successful years using sport as a mechanism to transform the lives of young people in deprived areas.
 More recently Andrew served as the Strategic Lead for the national charity StreetGames, in London and the East of England, and has been leading projects tackling food poverty, serious violence, hate crime, community development and health inequalities.

 Andrew brings his extensive knowledge across a range of sectors in strengthening partnership development, growing income, and marketing and communications and we are excited about what this partnership means for the development of our Sport For Good initiative.
 Rosalind Bluestone (CEO and Founder of Goods For Good) said of the partnership, "Having a CEO work with us as our Sport For Good Programme Manager is a huge asset.
 His many years experience working with deprived youth aligns with our vision and purpose perfectly."

-DEPARTMENT FOR EDUCATION'S TACKLING INEQUALITIES FUND
+SPORT ENGLAND'S TACKLING INEQUALITIES FUND